 The Company derecognizes financial assets only when the contractual rights to cash flows from the financial assets expire, or when it transfers the financial assets and substantially all of the associated risks and rewards of ownership to another entity.
-Gains and losses on derecognition are generally recognized in the statements of net income (loss).
+Gains and losses on derecognition are generally recognized in the statements of income (loss) and comprehensive income (loss).
 However, gains and losses on derecognition of financial assets classified as FVTOCI remain within accumulated other comprehensive income (loss).